iterorganization/IMAS-MUSCLE3/docs/source/training.rst

       What do you see in your browser?

       .. hint::
+         There are premade examples available that you use can use available, located in this
-         Take a look at the example yMMSL file in ``imas_muscle3/visualization/examples/simple_1d_plot/simple_1d_plot.ymmsl``.
+         location: ``imas_muscle3/visualization/examples``.
+For this specific exercise, take a look at the example yMMSL file in ``imas_muscle3/visualization/examples/simple_1d_plot/simple_1d_plot.ymmsl``.
 If you want detailed information about the visualization actor, take a look at the :ref:`documentation <actor_visualization>`.

    .. md-tab-item:: Solution